JetBrains/kotlin/libraries/kotlin.test/Module.md

 ## kotlin.test

-`kotlin.test` library provides [annotations](kotlin.test/index.html#annotations) to mark test functions and a set of [utility functions](kotlin.test/index.html#functions) for performing assertions in tests, independently of the test framework being used.
+The `kotlin.test` library provides [annotations](kotlin.test/index.html#annotations) to mark test functions and a set of [utility functions](kotlin.test/index.html#functions) for performing assertions in tests, independently of the test framework being used.

 The test framework is abstracted through the [Asserter][kotlin.test.Asserter] class.